 Davis, LeBron lead Lakers in showdown over Clippers

 Anthony Davis had 30 points and eight rebounds, and the Los Angeles Lakers snapped the host Los Angeles Clippers' six-game winning streak with a 112-103 victory on Sunday.
 LeBron James added 28 points, nine assists and seven boards for the Lakers, who won their fourth straight and 11th in 12 games.
-Avery Bradley scored a season-high 24 points, hitting 6-of-12 3-point attempts.
+Avery Bradley scored a season-high 24 points, connecting on six 3-pointers.
 Kyle Kuzma finished with a game-high 10 rebounds to go along with eight points.

 Paul George led the Clippers with 31 points and Kawhi Leonard had 27.
 Montrezl Harrell added 20 points for the Clippers, who lost for the first time to the Lakers in three contests this season.
 The Lakers went up by as much as 12 midway through the fourth quarter before the Clippers pulled to within 107-100 after a foul shot by Marcus Morris with 1:35 remaining.
 James converted a pair of free throws 22 seconds later for a nine-point Lakers' cushion and added a three-point play with 40.8 seconds left to seal it.